Natural disasters are unpredictable, but sure to happen at some point.

 3) Pump the septic system as soon as possible AFTER the flood.

 4) Have your septic tank professionally inspected and serviced if you suspect damage.
 Most septic tanks are not damaged by flooding since they are below ground and completely covered.
 However, septic tanks and pump chambers can fill with silt and debris, and must be professionally cleaned.
-If the soil absorption field is clogged with silt, a new system may have to be installed.

 For more information, send us a message or call us at 903-643-7585